francescawaters/conservation-events/README.md

 ### User Stories and kanban board

 The user stories were used to create a kanban board to track the development of the project.
+The project was completed using agile methodology, ensuring iterative progress and continuous feedback.

 ![User Stories](static/images/readme/user-stories.png)